What makes us a Christian school?

 We are pleased with the spirituality that thrives in our school community and more details about our provision can be found here.

-Current Christian Value (Autumn Half Term 2): Hope
+Current Christian Value (Spring Half Term ): Thankfulness

 Each week these values are explored through our worship underpinning all we seek to achieve in the lives of our children and are central to our vision for the whole school family.
 Getting children to think for themselves and ponder ultimate questions is the integral ingredient in our recipe for spiritual development.